Gordex2014/iot-car/README.md

-# General purpose authentication service
+# Iot Car

-This service is intended to be used by other services to authenticate users.
+This is the server to manage a remote car with multiple sensor reads.

 ## Setup